codastream/irc/Norm.md

 - prefix one of
 	- fix
 	- feat
+	- meta for anything like .gitignore, Readme, charts, ..
 	- bug if committed with a known bug (should be avoided in commit history, can be used on local repository then squashed during interactive rebase)

 ## Header files